Police: 2 shot at Oklahoma restaurant; suspect dead

-OKLAHOMA CITY (AP) — Police say a man armed with a pistol walked into an Oklahoma City restaurant and opened fire, wounding two people, before being shot dead by an armed civilian in the parking lot.
+OKLAHOMA CITY (AP) — A man armed with a pistol walked into an Oklahoma City restaurant at the dinner hour Thursday and opened fire, wounding two customers, before being shot dead by a handgun-carrying civilian in the parking lot, police said.

-Police Capt.
-Bo Matthews says a woman and a female juvenile were undergoing surgery for gunshot wounds but apparently “are going to survive.”
-A man suffered a broken arm while trying to escape.
+A woman and a female juvenile were undergoing surgery for gunshot wounds but apparently “are going to survive,” said Capt.
+Bo Matthews, a police spokesman.
+A man suffered a broken arm while trying to escape the shooting.

+A family member told KOCO-TV that her daughter and 12-year-old granddaughter were shot while entering the restaurant for the girl’s birthday dinner.
+Authorities have not identified the injured patrons.

 Most Read Nation & World Stories